 Remember the following:

 - There is no timeline or typical job search for entrepreneurs.
 In fact, most startup organizations do more “just in time” hiring or hire based on immediate needs.
-The best way to learn whether startups are for you is to talk to a successful entrepreneur or get on-the-job training.
+The best way to learn whether the startup scene is right for you is to talk to a successful entrepreneur or get on-the-job training.
 Reach out to Harvard alumni through Alumni Directory or LinkedIn alumni dashboard.

 - Joining a Harvard student group can help you learn about career fields, enhance key job skills, and develop industry contacts.

 The central idea of being an entrepreneur is being your own boss rather than “applying” to work for someone else.
 That being said, many employers often seek candidates with an “entrepreneurial style” who are self-directed and need little supervision, or who have a strong sense of proprietary values about their work.
 Opportunities in some areas of marketing, for example, often require these qualities.
 So, if you’re not ready to start your own business, look for options where you can take on equivalent responsibilities.